-Heart & Stoke will perform an eligibility and relevance review to identify that Applicants meet the eligibility criteria, and that applications are in alignment with Heart & Stroke objectives and strategy of this funding opportunity, respectively.
+Heart & Stoke will perform a review to identify that applicants meet the eligibility criteria, and that applications are in alignment with Heart & Stroke and Brain Canada objectives and strategy of this funding opportunity.
 Applications that do not meet these criteria will be withdrawn from the competition.
 There will be no appeal process once decisions are made.